Litter Due June 13th, 2019

 Luke is likely a heterozygous brown male so that means that each puppy in this litter should have a 50% chance of being brown (heterozygous as well) and a 50% chance of being schimmel.
 We do not know if Luke carries the genes for hellschimmel or dunkelschimmel.
 So of the half of this litter that we are expecting to be schimmel, the pups could range in color from hellschimmel (nearly white) to dunkelschimmel (very heavily ticked or roan like grandma Elka).

 The performance of our dogs is very important to us.
 We ask each of our puppy buyers to commit to running our pups through a VJP (Spring Natural Ability Test).
 You can find a description of the VJP at http://www.dl-gna.org/about-dls/performance-testing/.
 The VJP is a 1-day test usually held in March or April of each year.
-A puppy from our "M" or "N" litters would need to run in a VJP in the Spring of 2020.
+A puppy from our "M" litter would need to run in a VJP in the Spring of 2020.
+A puppy from our "N" litter would need to run in a VJP in the Spring of 2021.

 The health of our dogs is also a top priority.
 Therefore, we also ask each of our puppy buyers to commit to x-raying the hips of their puppy after he/she turns 1 year of age.
 Your local veterinarian will be able to complete these x-rays and costs typically range between $200 and $400.
 Please be ready to commit to running a VJP and x-raying the hips of your new DL before asking us to reserve you a puppy.